With WPML, you can automatically translate the texts found in String Translation, such as those coming from your theme, plugins, and widgets.

 - Select the strings you want to automatically translate and the languages you want to translate them into.
 Then, click Translate.

 - Go to WPML → Translations and click Translate next to the translation job with the strings.

 - This takes you to the Advanced Translation Editor, where the automatic translations are instantly filled in for you.
 You can review and edit them as needed.

 You can also send strings to your translators, who can translate them automatically using WPML Advanced Translation Editor.

 From WPML → String Translation, click the checkboxes next to strings and select the languages from the list.
 Then, add the strings to the translation basket.

 In the Translation Basket, assign the job to a translator and click the button to Send all items for translation.

 When your translators log in, they can take the job from the WPML → Translations page.
-This will take them to the Advanced Translation Editor, where they can translate the strings automatically by clicking the Translate automatically button.
+This will take them to the Advanced Translation Editor, where they will immediately see the strings automatically translated.